Now more than ever

 Many of our alumni have asked how they can help students in the midst of the COVID-19 outbreak.
 We’re making efforts to protect our Syracuse community, on and off-campus.

-If you’d like to help, please consider a gift to the Falk College Dean’s fund to support our students as they face unexpected costs related to travel, technology access, health and wellness, and other unforeseen circumstances during this challenging time.
+If you’d like to help, please consider a gift to the Dean’s Fund for the Falk College or the Falk College General Scholarship Fund to support our students as they face unexpected costs related to travel, technology access, health and wellness, and other unforeseen circumstances during this challenging time.

 With your support, our students can meet people’s needs.